 For the $500 gaming PC build listed below, thanks to an i3-9100f processor and an RX 570 graphics card, you can expect to max out pretty much any game on a budget 1080p monitor, as well as play non-demanding games at 1440p on medium-to-high settings.
 (For an NVIDIA alternative to the RX 570, a GTX 1050 Ti would be your best bet.)

-This system also comes with a 1TB hard drive, but as I mentioned above in the $600 gaming PC build, you could opt for a smaller SSD instead.
-And, you get a 550W power supply, which should allow you to jump up to a higher-end video card in the future with no problems.
+This system also comes with a 480GB solid state drive.
+And, you get a 650W semi-modular power supply, which should allow you to jump up to a higher-end video card in the future with no problems.

 Overall, this build is a good starter gaming PC for anyone looking to get into PC gaming or anyone who is looking for an affordable PC in general and it will offer a gaming experience that exceeds any popular console (PS4, PS4 Pro, and XBox One.)